El Cuyo Yucatan, a Charming Hidden Gem on the Beach: Complete Guide

 El Cuyo Beach Aerial View

 My friends opened a lovely hotel, which has been built in full respect of nature.
 You should check it out.
 It’s Can Cocal.
-It’s an exquisite tranquil 6-room property with a delicious restaurant at one block from the deserted beach.
+It’s an exquisite, tranquil 6-room property with a delicious restaurant at one block from the deserted beach.

 El cuyo yucatan beach Mexico